AlejandroFuentePinero/mtg-mana-calculator/README.md

 - These are **heuristics**, not simulations.
 Unusual deck mechanics (extreme cantrip density, free spells, heavy tutoring, atypical mulligan decisions, etc.) can shift optimal counts.
 - The colour-source calculator currently uses a **lookup table** keyed by (deck size × mana cost pattern).
 It assumes the consistency target described in the source article and does not model your specific spell distribution.
 - The current HTML includes some duplicated mana-cost options (e.g., `3CC` appears more than once).
 If you extend this tool, consider deduplicating the dropdown options.

-## Roadmap (optional)

-- Add “advanced mode” inputs:
-  - explicit mulligan model choice / assumptions
-  - separate “cheap draw” vs “cheap ramp”
-  - optional fetchable duals / tapped-land penalty adjustments
-- Add a mana-base builder:
-  - given target sources per colour, propose a land suite under constraints (budget, format legality, number of utility lands, etc.)
-- Add tests + CI for the JS functions (to prevent table/formula regressions).

-## Contributing

-PRs are welcome, especially for:
-- UI cleanup
-- improving input validation (e.g., non-negative integers for counts)
-- refactoring the cost-pattern dropdown to avoid duplicates
-- adding documentation/examples for common archetypes

-## License

-Choose one:
-- MIT (simple + common for small tools), or
-- GPL/AGPL if you want downstream changes to stay open.

-(If you already picked a license, replace this section with the actual license text and include a `LICENSE` file.)